western marsh marigold elkslip 350x303 The Great Elkslip Experiment Part I

 In Edible Native Plants of the Rocky Mountains, H.D.
 Harrington (1967) reports eating the young leaves and buds of C. leptosepala raw in salads.

 However, Thayer warns against raw consumption of the related C. palustris (aka cowslip, or Eastern marsh marigold) due to protanemonin, a poisonous constituent it contains that is dispelled by boiling (Turner & Sczawinski, 1991, qtd. in Thayer, 2006).
-And, according to Harrington, C. palustris has caused livestock poisoning, presumably when consumed in large quantities.

 Thus I’ve decided to heed the warning from elkslip’s cousin cowslip, and boil my first elkslip (C. leptosepala) leaves before I conduct the edibility experiment.